 In March 2018, it was revealed that data from up to 87 million Facebook users had gotten into the hands of Cambridge Analytica, a third-party data firm.
 This raised privacy concerns for Facebook users who now realized their private data was not completely secure.
 What seemed to be a harmless social media platform now holds all of your personal data that could potentially fall into the wrong hands.
 You can read more about this here.

 To rebuild trust with its users, Facebook has made changes to ensure people that their private data is safe.
-These changes include making app settings more accessible, limit third-party apps’ access to users’ data, fully cut off user access to apps that have three months of inactivity, and discontinuing a program that once allowed marketers to link offline activities and users’ Facebook profiles.
+These changes include making app settings more accessible to website users, limiting third-party apps’ access to users’ data, fully cutting off user access to apps that have three months of inactivity, and discontinuing a program that once allowed marketers to link offline activities and users’ Facebook profiles.